Pakubuwono XI

-Pakubuwono XI (also transliterated as Pakubuwana XI; 1 February 1886 – 1 June 1945) was the tenth Susuhunan (ruler of Surakarta) during the Second World War – and during the Japanese occupation of Java.
+Pakubuwono XI (also transliterated as Pakubuwana XI; 1 February 1886 – 1 June 1945) was the tenth Susuhunan of Surakarta during the Second World War, including the Japanese occupation of Java.

 In his capacity as the eleventh Susuhunan, Pakubuwono XI was an officer à la suite of the Royal Netherlands East Indies Army (KNIL).
-He was made a Major General of the KNIL on 15 April 1939.
+He was made a major general of the KNIL on 15 April 1939.

 Heir apparent

-He was born as Raden Mas Ontoseno, he was the son of Pakubuwono X and his concubine, Kanjeng Raden Ayu Mandojoretno.
-Upon reaching adulthood, he was styled as Kanjeng Gusti Pangeran Haryo Hangabehi.
-He was crowned as Susuhunan Pakubuwana XI on 26 April 1939.
+He was born as Raden Mas Ontoseno, he was the son of Pakubuwono X and his concubine.
+His mother, Raden Ajeng Siti Supiyah, or Raden Ayu Mandayarêtna upon entering the inner court, was a daughter of Raden Mas Panji Sumataruna, son of Bendara Raden Mas Harya Kusumawinata, son of Kanjeng Gusti Pangeran Harya Mangkubumi I. Thus, she was a great-great-granddaughter of Pakubuwana III.
+Another source record her as a daughter of Raden Mas Panji Sumawinata.

+Upon reaching adulthood, he was styled as Gusti Bendara Kanjeng Pangeran Hangabehi and was crowned as Susuhunan Pakubuwana XI on 26 April 1939.

-The appointment of KGPH.
-Hangabehi as Pakubuwono XI wasn't without conflict, due to Pakubuwono X's preference to KGPH.
-Koesoemojoedo (Gusti Raden Mas Abimanjoe), KGPH.
-Hangabehi's younger brother, to succeed him.
-Moreover, from the Dutch colonial government's point of view, KGPH.
-Koesoemojoedo was a strong-personality Javanese nobleman who interested in the court's financial and administration affairs.
-In another side, KGPH.
-Hangabehi's position was also strong, mainly from majority of anti-Dutch court's elites.
+The appointment GBKP.
+Hangabehi, as Pakubuwono XI wasn't without conflict, due to Pakubuwono X's preference for BKPH.
+Koesoemojoedo (Raden Mas Abimanjoe), GBKP.
+Hangabehi's younger half-brother, to succeed him.
+Moreover, from the Dutch colonial government's point of view, BKPH.
+Koesoemojoedo was a strong personality Javanese nobleman who was interested in the court's financial and administrative affairs.
+On the other hand, BKPH.
+Hangabehi's position was also strong, mainly from the majority of the anti-Dutch court's elites.
 Pakubuwono X himself had more than 60 children.
 A wedging problem was that Pakubuwono X had no son from his two queen consorts.
-The eldest sons, KGPH.
-Hangabehi and KGPH.
-Koesoemojoedo, were born from concubines.
-In 1898, Pakubuwono X had actually intended to appoint KGPH.
-Koesoemojoedo as a crown prince although he was born 40 days after KGPH.
+The eldest sons, GBKP.
+Hangabehi and BKPH.
+Koesoemojoedo were born from concubines.
+In 1898, Pakubuwono X had actually intended to appoint BKPH.
+Koesoemojoedo as a crown prince, although he was born 40 days after GBKP.
 Hangabehi's birth.
-However, Pakubuwono X abandoned his plan, and he chose KGPH.
+However, Pakubuwono X abandoned his plan, and he chose BKPH.
 Hangabehi as the heir.

-KGPH.
+GBKP.
 Hangabehi was given many important positions, such as wedana tengen (chancellor) and Vice-Chairman of Raad Nagari, a royal advisory council.
 He was also tasked by his father to attend 40th jubilee of Queen Wilhelmina's coronation in the Netherlands.